roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Use node pools to control cGPU.md

     On the Node Pools page, check the **Status** column of the node pool.
 If the node pool is in the **Initializing** state, it indicates that the node pool is being created.
 After the node pool is created, the **Status** of the node pool changes to **Active**.

 **Note:** If you want to add GPU-accelerated nodes to the node pool, you can scale out the node pool.
-For more information, see [Scale out a node pool]().
+For more information, see [t1880229.md\#section\_851\_l8a\_fj3](/intl.en-US/User Guide for Kubernetes Clusters/Node management/Node pool management/Manage a node pool.md).

 ## Step 2: Submit jobs